Tripletex/tripletex-api2/examples/bash/checksum/README.md

 # Checksum

-Example code and documentation for the experimental "checksum" feature.
+Example code and documentation for the `checksum` feature.

-**Important note**: The checksum feature is currently **experimental**, and should not be relied on without safeguards.

 ---